-Todd Beckerman, former Nebraska All-American, was named the head wrestling coach at Brown University on June 14, 2013.
-Beckerman will head the Bears' coaching staff following eight successful seasons at the University of Maryland, where he served as the head assistant coach and recruiting coordinator.
+Todd Beckerman, former Nebraska All-American, enters his sixth season as the leader of the Brown University wrestling program in 2018-19 after taking over the position on June 14, 2013.
+Beckerman joined the Bears' coaching staff following eight successful seasons at the University of Maryland, where he served as the head assistant coach and recruiting coordinator.

-"We're excited to have Todd Beckerman lead our wrestling program," said Brown Director of Athletics Jack Hayes.
+"We're excited to have Todd Beckerman lead our wrestling program," Brown Director of Athletics Jack Hayes said upon Beckerman’s hiring.
 "Todd was an outstanding student-athlete and he has continued that success as an accomplished coach with proven credentials.
 He brings tremendous experience and leadership to the position as well as a clear commitment to the direction of the program."

-Beckerman, who has 12 years of coaching experience at the collegiate level, comes to Brown following an impressive stint at Maryland, where he helped lead the Terrapins to four ACC Championships in the last eight years, including back-to-back titles in 2011 and 2012.
+Beckerman, who coached at the collegiate level for 12 years prior to making his way to College Hill, came to Brown following an impressive stint at Maryland, where he helped lead the Terrapins to four ACC Championships in his last eight years at the school, including back-to-back titles in 2011 and 2012.

-Individually, Maryland has produced 16 different and 26 total conference champions during Beckerman's tenure, while six ACC champions directly trained with the two-time All-American.
-Under Beckerman's tutelage, seven wrestlers have earned All-American honors, including a trio of multiple winners.
+Individually, Maryland produced 16 different and 26 total conference champions during Beckerman's tenure, while six ACC champions directly trained with the two-time All-American.
+Under Beckerman's tutelage, seven wrestlers earned All-American honors, including a trio of multiple winners.
 Beckerman also coached Steven Bell to a sixth-place finish at the 2009 NCAA Championships and an eighth-place finish at the 2010 NCAA Championships.
-Since 2006, 38 Maryland wrestlers were named to the All-ACC team, while two earned ACC Wrestler of the Year honors.
+From 2006-12, 38 Maryland wrestlers were named to the All-ACC team, while two earned ACC Wrestler of the Year honors.